aryannaik225/ExtractEase/README.md

 ---

 ## License
-This project is licensed under the MIT License - see the (License)[LICENSE] file for details.
+This project is licensed under the MIT License - see the [License](./LICENSE) file for details.